isc-projects/kea/doc/guide/dhcp4-srv.rst

-the server is unable to allocate an address from the selected subnet (e.g., due to address-pool exhaustion), it will use another subnet from the same shared network and will try to allocate an address from this subnet, etc. Therefore, in the typical case, the server will allocate all addresses available in a given subnet before it starts allocating addresses from other subnets belonging to the same shared network.
+the server is unable to allocate an address from the selected subnet (e.g., due to address-pool exhaustion), it will use another subnet from the same shared network and will try to allocate an address from this subnet, etc. Therefore, the server will typically allocate all addresses available in a given subnet before it starts allocating addresses from other subnets belonging to the same shared network.
 However, in certain situations the client can be allocated an address